-The site is vacant, degraded, and harmful to the character and appearance of the environment and therefore an opportunity for high quality redevelopment as a now redundant tourist asset.
-There is a need for redevelopment of the site and it is in the public interest to secure it.
+This is a brownfield tourist related site within a highly regarded tourist area.
+The hotel is closed, the site is degraded; it is currently harmful to the character and appearance of the environment.
+There is therefore a need for redevelopment of the site and it is in the public interest to secure it.